8 Best Peloton Alternatives – Budget Friendly Substitutes Better Than Peloton

 But so are a lot of Peloton alternatives that don’t cost half as much.

 Is it interactive?
 Yes, but again there are several substitutes that are just as interactive.

 Clearly there are cheaper Peloton Substitutes that give you more bang for your buck and here I have personally listed the best ones.

 Oh wait, I think I jumped the gun a bit?

 Just in case you are new to the Peloton Bike Fad, then let me (us - girlfriend and I) back up a little and give you an overview of the reason for our rant here.

 What is Peloton?

-Peloton Interactive Inc. is an American company that manufactures home gym equipment - mainly exercise bikes and professional treadmills - and then up sells a whole bunch of live and recorded videos that you can stream through their equipment.
+Peloton Interactive Inc. is an American company that manufactures home gym equipment - mainly exercise bikes (mainly the Peloton Bike & Bike Plus) and professional treadmills - and then up sells a whole bunch of live and recorded videos that you can stream through their equipment.

 They also have a fitness app to boot.